astromechza/garmin-connect-prom-exporter/README.md

 $ docker build -t garmin-connect-prom-exporter .
 ```

-The entrypoint will automatically be /usr/local/bin/garmin-connect-prom-exporter-refresh but you can also override this to be `-delete` or `-authenticate` if you need to.
+The command will automatically be `garmin_connect_prom_exporter.refresh` but you can also override this to be `garmin_connect_prom_exporter.delete` or `garmin_connect_prom_exporter.authenticate` if you need to by passing it as a command argument to the container.

 Remember, if you are running this in Kubernetes, take advantage of secrets to secure your password and email variables.